Macil/DCPU-16-Assembler/README.md

 characters, integers, and address labels.

 The BRK instruction signals for the program to end.
-Currently this compiles to the same code that "SUB PC, 1" does.
+Currently this compiles to the same code that `SUB PC, 1` does.

 The JMP instruction takes one argument: a label or address to jump to.
-It is equivalent to using "SET PC, value", except that it will automatically be replaced by "ADD PC, delta" or "SUB PC, delta" if it is found that those instructions would be shorter.
-If optimizations are enabled (which they are by default), then all eligible uses of "SET PC, value" in the source file will also be considered for this optimization.
+It is equivalent to using `SET PC, value`, except that it will automatically be replaced by `ADD PC, delta` or `SUB PC, delta` if it is found that those instructions would be shorter.
+If optimizations are enabled (which they are by default), then all eligible uses of `SET PC, value` in the source file will also be considered for this optimization.

 The RESERVE or .DS instruction takes one integer argument specifying